dev-ay/LiveProject/README.md

     })
 });
 ```
+*Note: the calendar must be initialized after the webpage has been initialized.*

 The way to customize your calendar is to realize that FullCalendar offers you 3 ways to customize calendar appearance and behavior: *options, methods, and callbacks.*
 - ***Options*** are properties of the calendar that you can set, such as size and view format.
 - ***Methods*** are predefined functions that allow you to perform an action on the calendar, such as to update a single event, or to re-render the whole calendar.